 Let's say you've just moved into a new suburban home with a big, beautiful yard.
 You've always been interested in running a small farm as a hobby.
-It wouldn’t be for commercial purposes, at least to start, but just to feed my own family.
+Maybe not for commercial purposes, but to feed your own family.
 Is this legal?

 Unfortunately, there's no one answer to this question, because each state and locality regulates farming in its own way.
 Broadly speaking, the answer will depend on whether your property is zoned as "residential" or "agricultural."

 The first place to contact (or check the website of) is your local zoning board or zoning office, which most cities or counties have some version of.
-They will be able to inform you about your property’s zoning.
+They will be able to inform you about your property's zoning.
 They might then direct you to a separate state or city agency to answer questions on what sorts of animals you can keep and for what purposes.

 In Michigan, for example, it's called the Department of Agriculture and Rural Development.
 In California, it varies by city.
 Some cities have published extensive guides for folks interested in starting goat farms on their property, like San Diego.